Beating binary powering for polynomial matrices: Perspectives

-We have shown that it is possible to beat, both in theory and in practice, the very basic and powerful binary powering method for computing: (i) powers of polynomial matrices, (ii) terms in polynomial C-finite sequences and (iii) modular exponentiation for bivariate polynomials.
-We describe below several lines of work, including possible optimizations and generalizations, that we leave for future investigations.
+We have shown that it is possible to beat, both in theory and in practice, the basic and powerful binary powering method for computing: (i) powers of polynomial matrices, (ii) terms in polynomial C-finite sequences and (iii) modular exponentiation for bivariate polynomials.
+We describe below several lines of work, including possible optimizations and generalizations, left for future investigations.